yaapu/FrskyTelemetryScript/OTX_ETX/README.md

 # Yaapu Telemetry SD Card Contents

-This repo contains the SD Card contents for all supported Radios.

-### Platforms

-The contents of this repository are organised by color type and screen size
+SD card content is organized by screen color and resolution

 - **color lcd radios**
     - **color_common** files in this folder are common to all color lcd radios